Borneo [Malaysia and Indonesia] - July 2009

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Stories and images of other travelers
+Stories and images from other travelers

-I ride again, this superb Pierre Poilloux's gallery (click on the image to see it) :
+I ride again, this superb Pierre Poilloux's gallery (click on the image to see it):

 I read again and savor with envy the words of Yann Senant :